The Upgraded Croft Epoch Elite Pre-amplifier - Review 2016

 One of the things which attracted me about the older Crofts was the use of the larger Octal valves as opposed to the later models using the smaller valves.
 The difference in sound between the octal and the smaller signal valves is not something to be sniffed at.
 Each type offers a different flavour and in my case, the octals are juicier and less restrained.

-The amplifier I'm using with this is the Tube Distinctions Copper amplifier, for more information, click HERE!
+The amplifier I'm using with this is the Tube Distinctions Copper amplifier.
+For more information, click HERE!

 At the start, it was still pretty much in stock form and I could see that it had enough room inside it to update a few things which would deliver real benefits.
 Internal space is something the new models don't have.